What is a guardian?

 No, a guardianship is much more extreme than a [durable] Power of Attorney (POA).
 An agent named in POA can carry out the wants and needs of the maker of the document, but cannot prevent the maker of the document from making their own decisions, even if the maker of the document clearly lacks present capacity.
 A guardianship is the only way to relieve a person from their constitutional rights to make certain decisions for themselves.

-Am I required to hire an attorney to file a guardianship?
+Am I required to hire an attorney to file a guardianship in Florida?

 Unless the guardianship is a Guardian Advocate for a developmentally disabled person, yes.